Iubenda logo

 • Businesses that use electronic communication systems, such as email and instant messaging, to process personal data.

-👉 If you operate in any of these areas, or process personal data in the context of electronic communications services, it is likely that PECR applies to you.
+👉 If you operate in any of these areas, or process personal data in the context of electronic communications services, it is likely that the PECR applies to you.

 Are you a non-UK company that operates in the UK?
 Or offer electronic communications services to individuals in the UK?
 If you answered YES to either of these questions — You must comply with PECR in relation to the processing of personal data in the context of those services.
-Similarly, if a UK-based company offers electronic communications services to individuals outside the UK, you must still comply with PECR even if your target users are located outside the UK.
+Similarly, if a UK-based company offers electronic communications services to individuals outside the UK, you must still comply with the PECR regulations even if your target users are located outside the UK.

 The ICO has a range of enforcement powers to ensure that businesses and organizations comply with PECR, including: